dvolkering/dvolkering.github.io/index.md

 #### Driving tips
 - Where and how to rent a car in Iceland - [Website](https://goingawesomeplaces.com/where-and-how-to-rent-a-car-in-iceland/)
 - F Roads in Iceland - [Website & Maps](https://campeasy.com/information-center/f-roads-in-iceland/)
+- 7 Things You Need to Know Before Driving in Iceland in Winter - [Website](https://www.lavacarrental.is/information-iceland/7-things-you-need-to-know-before-driving-in-iceland-in-winter)

 ### Things to do
 - Custom Google My Maps with things to do - [Map](https://www.google.com/maps/d/u/0/edit?mid=1bQoeinmarH7zhJ_HSeWDWMlERrERgWR_)